medicalphysics/XRayMClib/docs/sphinx/physicsmodel.rst

 .. math::
     q = \frac{E_0}{hc} \sin\left( \frac{\theta}{2}\right)

 The scatter function goes from Z at zero mumentum transfer to zero for maximum momentum transfer.
-In dxmclib the scatter factor for composite materials is obtained by the independent atom approximation, simply put the scatter factor is a weighted average over the atoms in the material.
+In xraymclib the scatter factor for composite materials is obtained by the independent atom approximation, simply put the scatter factor is a weighted average over the atoms in the material.
 The rejection function is then given by:

 .. math::
     g = \frac{1}{g_{max}} \left( \frac{1}{\epsilon} + \epsilon -\sin^2\theta \right) \sum_i w_i \frac{SF_i(q)}{Z_i}